 Your client is pregnant and wants a beautiful backdrop for her maternity photos.
-What better location than a stunning sunset at the beach to commemorate this time as a new mother.
-In this article, we’ll share some tips and ideas for beach maternity photos as well as examples to help paint a better picture!
-It’s important to consider your client’s safety and schedule the shoot no later than the 7-8 month mark, depending on your client’s comfort.
+What better location than a stunning sunset at the beach to commemorate this time as a new mother-to-be.
+In previous article, we covered general maternity photography tips; and in this article, we’ll narrow it down and share some tips and ideas for beach maternity photos.

 - Incorporate Wardrobe into Photos